TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 4. Show off your impact with our widgets!

 == Changelog ==

+= 1.0.9.1
+* Minor hovercard and text fixes

 = 1.0.9.0
 * Adds Bewust Bezorgd feature (contact us if you want to use this)